zulip/zulip/docs/production/mobile-push-notifications.md

 1. Decide whether to share usage statistics with the Zulip team.

-   By default, Zulip installations using the Mobile Push Notifications Service submit additional usage statistics that help Zulip's maintainers allocate resources towards supporting self-hosted installations ([details](#uploading-usage-statistics)).
+   By default, Zulip installations using the Mobile Push Notification Service submit additional usage statistics that help Zulip's maintainers allocate resources towards supporting self-hosted installations ([details](#uploading-usage-statistics)).
 You can